mcdexio/mcdex-references/en/perpetual.md

 Suppose the trader has no position at first.
 After adding liquidity to the AMM, the trader will have a short position in the margin account.
 However, considering the trader has shares of the long position in the pool simultaneously, the net position size of the trader is still zero.

 ### Remove Liquidity
 Share token holders can remove liquidity from the pool and redeem the share tokens.
-Let s be the trader’s share (percent) of the pool.
+Let s be the trader's share (percent) of the pool.
 To remove liquidity, the trader calls smart contract to do as follows:
 1. Trade with the AMM as a long at the Mid Price ```x/y```.
 The amount of the trade is ```c = y∙s```
 2. Get ```2x∙s``` collateral tokens from the pool.